LuciaSegovia/ihs4/README.md

-# Micronutrient analysis of the Fourth Integrated Household Survey of Malawi
+# Micronutrient Analysis of the Fourth Integrated Household Survey of Malawi

 Analysis of differences between nutrient density and adult-male equivalent metrics using Malawi's Fourth Integrated Household Survey (IHS4)